Awalamoo7/reading-notes/README.md

 ### Growth Mindset
 Growth mindset is a state of mind needed to overcome challenges and learn.
 It involves seeing challenges as opportunity to learn and develop rather than being discouraged by it.

+**How to stay in a growth mindset**
+1. Take constructive feedback well, seek to improve on it rather than be annoyed by it.
+2. See every setback or challenges as an opportunity to learn.
+3. Be inspired by the success of others.

+You can keep up with my profile :point_right: [here] (https://github.com/Awalamoo7)